Brewood: The Leper Well

+Brewood Grammar School

 Brewood Grammar School was founded in the town in the reign of Elizabeth I, replacing a chantry school founded in the previous century and dissolved when all chantries were suppressed in 1547.
-Richard Hurd, educated at the school by William Budworth in the 1730s, and later to become a Bishop of Worcester, was one of the most notable students.

-The market, the grand church and the grammar school mark out Brewood as a small town, not just a village, by the standards of this period, and it was sometimes referred to as the Borough of Brewood.
+Richard Hurd, educated at the school by William Budworth in the 1730s, and later to become a Bishop of Worcester, was one of the most notable students.The market, the grand church and the grammar school mark out Brewood as a small town, not just a village, by the standards of this period, and it was sometimes referred to as the Borough of Brewood.
 Around 1680, the township had about 60 houses, but this had grown to 210 houses, with a population of 919 by 1811.
 In 1834 William White described Brewood as "a small but well-built market town, with several good streets and a spacious market-place."
 The historic centre consisted of the market place, with Bargate, Newport and Stafford Streets, and Sandy Lane meeting at it.
 Dean Street, south-east of the church was another important old street.
 These still contain many houses of considerable age, mostly Georgian, but with many also from the 16th and 17th centuries.
 They form a large proportion of the many listed buildings in the parish of Brewood and Coven.
 Speedwell Castle, in Bargate, is a striking eighteenth-century house said to have been built from the proceeds of a bet on a horse.

 In the early 19th century the parish consisted of eight liberties or constablewicks: Brewood town, Chillington, Coven, Engleton, Gunstone and the Hattons, Horsebrook, Kiddemore, and Somerford.
 The liberties outside the township were mainly based on the old medieval manors of the parish, centred on the seats of local landowners of note and influence.
 The fortunes of these varied considerably over the centuries.
 By the early 19th century, Coven had grown considerably and was described as "a considerable village" by William White in 1851.
 Chillington, on the other hand, had been a village of about 30 houses in the 17th century but had declined to a collection of five farms by 1834.